 \subsubsection{\underline{{\bf Stage} $S2$}}

-It is during stage $S2$ of epoch $k$ that the scheduler issues a decision based on $\bX_{k}$: let $\mathbb{A} \Eqdef \{ \mathscr{R}, \mathscr{W} \}$ represent the set of possible actions that the scheduler can request from the server, where $ \mathscr{R}$ and $\mathscr{W}$ represent `rest' and `work', respectively.
-The assumption that the server is non-preemptive and the fact that no new tasks can be assigned when the queue is empty, lead to the following set of available actions for each possible state ${\bx=(s,w,q)}$ in $\mathbb{X}$:
+It is during stage $S2$ of epoch $k$ that the scheduler issues a decision based on $\bX_{k}$, in accordance with the employed scheduler policy: let $\mathbb{A} \Eqdef \{ \mathcal{R}, \mathcal{W} \}$ represent the set of possible actions that the scheduler can request from the server, where $ \mathcal{R}$ and $\mathcal{W}$ represent `rest' and `work', respectively.
+The assumption that the server is non-preemptive and the fact that no new tasks can be assigned when the queue is empty, lead to the following set of admissible actions for each possible state ${\bx=(s,w,q)}$ in $\mathbb{X}$: